Keep It Quiet

 Keep it Quiet is a 1934 British crime film directed by Leslie S. Hiscott and starring Bertha Belmore, Frank Pettingell, Cyril Raymond and Davy Burnaby.
-It was made at Beaconsfield Studios as a quota quickie.
+It was written by Michael Barringer and made at Beaconsfield Studios as a quota quickie.

 Plot summary

 Joe Puddlefoot becomes involved with criminals trying to steal valuable jade pieces belonging to the distinguished Sir Charles Goode.